 Born on 11 April in Mandal, Southern Norway, the second oldest of four siblings.
 Explored his creative talent from an early age in his father’s carpentry workshop.

-Came to Kristiania (todays Oslo) at the age of fifteen to work as an apprentice under the woodcarver Torsten Kristensen Fladmoe.
-Remained in the capital for one and a half years.
+Came to Kristiania (Oslo) at the age of 15 to work as an apprentice for woodcarver Torsten K. Fladmoe.
+Remained in the capital for 1,5 years.

 Returned home to Mandal, where his ailing father died shortly after from tuberculosis.
 Studied diligently everything from illustrated exhibition catalogues to anatomy books.

 Returned to the capital after two years in Southern Norway and finally pursued his ambition to become a sculptor.

 Worked in the studio of Brynjulf Bergslien (1830–90) and followed courses by Mathias Skeibrok (1851–96) at the Royal School of Drawing.
 Made his debut at the Annual Autumn Exhibition with Hagar and Ismael.

 First study trip, to Copenhagen, which lasted for almost a year.
 Was given a place to work in the studio of Vilhelm Bissen (1836–1913).
 Viewed contemporary French sculpture at Glyptoteket, and modelled his first major work, Accursed.
 First trip to Paris (January–June) where he visited Rodin’s studio.